 Assessment at Pinewood

-Formative assessment is an essential element of effective teaching and provides one of the main foci the school has for improving the standards pupils achieve.
+Formative assessment is an essential element of effective teaching and provides one of the main foci the school has for ensuring pupil attainment.
 Assessment carried out by the teacher provides information on a pupil’s strengths and weaknesses within specific tasks, activities and skills.
 The teacher and pupils then build on these strengths and address the weaknesses both inside and outside lessons.
 Summative assessment takes place after the teaching and learning, at the end of a unit of work, term or key stage and it takes place.

 Each year in June the Year 1 children take a Phonics Screening test to determine whether they have reached a certain threshold in being able to blend and read phonetically spelt words, both real and nonsense words.
 This information again is collated by the DFE and feeds into performance tables.
 If a child does not meet the threshold, they are retested again in June the following year.